putuyoga/putuyoga.github.io/_posts/2017-03-02-configure-docker-toolbox-behind-ntlm-proxy.md

 title: Configure Docker Toolbox Behind NTLM Proxy
 comments: true
 ---
-It started when i was trying docker toolbox, and i can't build my source into docker image.
+It started when i was trying docker toolbox, and i couldn't build my source into docker image.
 It said `network is unreachable`.

-If your company behind MS Proxy Server that using the proprietary NTLM protocol and then get frustated when try to configure your docker machine, congrats!
-I will share this topic to ya
+If your company behind MS Proxy Server that using the proprietary NTLM protocol and then get frustated when try to configure your docker machine, i will give hint to solve this.

 ## Prequisite
 * [CNTLM](http://cntlm.sourceforge.net/)
 * [Docker ToolBox](https://www.docker.com/products/docker-toolbox)

 ## Setup CNTLM
 Make sure you already installed the CNTLM.
-If you done, generate the hash for your password:
+After CNTLM had been installed, generate the hash for your password:
 ```powershell
 cd C:\Program Files (x86)\Cntlm
 ```
 then run
 ```powershell
 cntlm -H
 ```
 after that copy and paste that result into `cntlm.ini`, this is sample of configuration of mine:
 ```
 Username    putu_p
 Domain		  mitrais